samsung-pay/sapi-doc/documentation/membership/concepts.md

 1. When user taps on **Save to Samsung Pay** button, the Samsung Pay app is launched.

-2. Card is saved into Samsung pay app after user confirmation within the app.
+2. Card is saved into Samsung Pay app after user confirmation within the app.

 ---